 Is the prevalence of this food allergy changing over time?
 Does it affect some groups of people more than others?
 Can you get a shellfish allergy later in life?
 The answers to these questions can raise awareness and spur further research to understand this important public health issue.

-From October 2015 to September 2016, researchers surveyed a nationally representative sample of 40,443 U.S. adults to determine the prevalence, distribution, and severity of allergies, including shellfish.
+Researchers surveyed a nationally representative sample of 40,443 U.S. adults to determine the prevalence, distribution, and severity of allergies, including shellfish.
 The investigative team considered this allergy to be present when respondents reported having experienced at least one severe condition, such as hives, swelling, difficulty swallowing, throat tightening, wheezing, vomiting, chest pain, rapid heart rate, etc.

 Self-reported responses revealed that 2.9% of U.S. adults have a shellfish allergy, up from 2.6% in 2002.
 Women are more likely to have shellfish allergy than men.
 Whites were less likely to have a shellfish allergy.